thevedicdeveloper/devtools/emojis/telegram-emoji.md

-These are the emojis that are publicaly made available by [Telegram](https://emojis.wiki/telegram/) team.

 I have made it simple for you, so that you can easily embed these emoji to you GitHub readme profile.
 All you need to do is to follow the below steps:

 **STEP 1:** Copy and paste the below syntax to your Markdown file